mother-of-all-self-hosting/ansible-role-uptime_kuma/docs/configuring-uptime-kuma.md

 ## Usage

-After running the command for installation, you can start to send and subscribe to MQTT topics.
-Use port `1883` and the servers IP or any domain you configured to point at this server.
+After running the command for installation, Uptime Kuma becomes available at the specified hostname like `https://example.com`.

+To get started, go to the URL on a web browser and create your admin account.
+You can then add monitors for web services as many as you like.

 ## Troubleshooting

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu rumqttd` (or how you/your playbook named the service, e.g. `mash-rumqttd`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu uptime-kuma` (or how you/your playbook named the service, e.g. `mash-uptime-kuma`).

-## Alternatives

-[Mosquitto](https://mosquitto.org/) is another, more feature-complete MQTT broker.
-The role for it is available [here](https://github.com/mother-of-all-self-hosting/ansible-role-mosquitto).